 This committee is responsible for long and short term planning related to club sustainability, community engagement and facilities.

 PARA ROWING/COMMUNITY OUTREACH

 The Atlanta Rowing Club’s Para Rowing Program hosts off-site training clinics and provides on-site coaching and support for athletes with cognitive, physical, or visual impairments.

 HEAD OF THE HOOCH

-This committee is responsible for conducting the annual Head of the Chattahoochee regatta.
-As the nation’s second largest fall regatta hosting over 2,000 entries, this committee includes over 30 volunteers from the Atlanta Rowing Club (Atlanta, GA), Lookout Rowing Club (Chattanooga, TN), the City of Chattanooga, and other individuals from the rowing community.
+This person is the liaison between ARC and the Hooch Organizing Committee in coordinating the annual Head of the Hooch regatta.
+As the nation’s second largest fall regatta hosting over 2,000 entries, this collaboration includes volunteers from the Atlanta Rowing Club (Atlanta, GA), Lookout Rowing Club (Chattanooga, TN), the City of Chattanooga, and other individuals from the rowing community.

 This committee is responsible for developing and coordinating all club social functions, including the annual awards banquet.

 This committee is responsible for implementation and maintenance of long term plan for Atlanta Rowing Club website.